Note: None of this is implemented.

 Race condition safety

 Any data passed or shared between threads must be done so safely.
 Cone ensures this by only allowing "sendable" data to be sent to another thread.
-The only type of data that is not sendable is a reference that has the "mut" or "const" permission, or any aggregate type containing such a reference.
+The only type of data that is not sendable is a reference that has the "mut" or "ro" permission, or any aggregate type containing such a reference.
 Data of any other type is sendable, including shared, immutable references, unique references (which are moved from one thread to another), and any other move or copy type.

 These restrictions apply to all mechanisms that support communications between threads, such as thread creation, concurrent data structures, and more.